 You can also mute people, though to me that seems an odd choice if what you want is to have nothing to do with the person you’re talking to or about.
 I suppose ‘muting’ would be attractive to legislators who want to use Twitter to promote themselves to their base, & funders, but don’t want to listen to their constituents who may disagree on key issues.

 So, at least on the internet—or, how it’s been on the internet up to this point—I have some control over seeing various propaganda.
 I do realize that after writing the word “car” in this blog post, WordPress.com algorithms will undoubtedly show car ads down below the post.
 That’s why ‘Develop my wordpress.org skills’ & ‘Build my own website’ is also on the 2018 To-Do list.
 Let tranquility be the goal.
 Bicycle.
 Show me an ad for a bicycle, WordPress, or a lovely public bus.
 I see enough cars when I’m out biking to America.
 I mean—to the grocery.

 With that, it’s goodbye, broadcast TV, till 2019.
 Goodbye Jan & all your car commercials.
 Our ice caps are going places all right, no thanks to you.

 March update: Since January 1st, I’ve kept smashingly to my TV fast.
 I’ve deliberately missed lots & lots of television watching, including the Olympics and the Oscars & probably several horrific hours of Special Reports (I do read the Washington Post).

 One thing I noticed when I watched the one allowed broadcast TV show this week, was that I still can’t stand car commercials.
 They feel like… white lies.

 P.S.
 I hope more commercials like this one come down the turnpike; let me know if you see more like this in 2018.
-It could just as easily be titled: “What’s a Car?”
+I like it because it could just as easily be titled: “What’s a car?”
 Between climate & school safety, young people have a rough, but bikeable, road ahead #parklandstrong